jac15r/mobiletapemeasure/README.md

 # Mobile Tape Measure

-A proof-of-concept attempt to use a phone's accelerometer
+A proof-of-concept attempt to use a phone's accelerometer to measure distance.

 ## Requirements